 Investment Policy - The pension plan's policy in regard to the allocation of invested assets is established by and may be revised by the Pension Committee.
 The overall investment goal is to obtain a competitive rate-of-return on portfolio assets commensurate with prudent investment rules and the responsibility to provide retirement benefits for members, retirees and their beneficiaries.
 The committee regards prudent risk taking as justifiable and necessary to meet the plan liabilities and minimize long term contributions within reasonable and prudent levels of risk.
-The strategic allocation targets are:
+The strategic allocation targets approve by the Pension Committee in September 2020 are:

 Asset Class Target Allocation

 Money Market 2.00%

 Core Fixed Income 38.00%

-Large Capitalization Domestic Equity 33.00%
+Large Capitalization Domestic Equity 31.00%

 Mid/Small Cap Equity Domestic Equity 11.00%

 International Equity 16.00%

-Commodities 0.00%
+Speciality 2.00%